minprog/app-studio/40 Guided/20 Tic Tac Toe/10 Assignment.md

 3. Switch back to **design mode**.
 Select the LinearLayout in the component tree and set its `orientation` attribute to vertical.
 This way, it will distribute all embedded views over the height of the screen.

 4. Delete the `TextView` that may still be inside the layout.
-Now go to the palette, select **layouts** and drag a `GridLayout` from there onto the `LinearLayout`, either in the component tree or in the designer.
+Now go to the palette, select **legacy** and drag a `GridLayout` from there onto the `LinearLayout`, either in the component tree or in the designer.

 5. Add 9 buttons to the GridLayout.
 Also, add 1 button directly to the LinearLayout, below the grid.
 Don't worry if that last button is currently invisible.

+4. Select the `GridLayout`, click **view all attributes** and set the `columnCount` to 3, so the grid will neatly order the buttons.

-6. Let's make all buttons the same size.
+6. Let's also make all buttons the same size.
 Select all buttons in the component tree and set these properties:

     - Set `layout_width` to `100dp`
     - Set `layout_height` to `100dp`